gigalixir/gigalixir-cli/docs/source/main.rst

 If everything works locally, you might be running a different version of elixir in production.
 See :ref:`configure versions`.

+Another possibility is that your app is running out of memory and can't start up properly.
+To fix this, try scaling up.
+See :ref:`scaling`.

 Distillery
 ----------